Publishing Open Access

 Hybrid Journals

-Library-managed funding is not normally available for papers in hybrid (subscription-based) journals, except where the journal is in a Transitional Agreement, or is funded by Cancer Research UK (CRUK).
+Library-managed funding is not normally available for articles in hybrid (subscription-based) journals, except where the journal is in a Transitional Agreement, or is funded by Cancer Research UK (CRUK).

 If your funding does not come from UKRI, Wellcome Trust, CRUK or British Heart Foundation, check our funder pages to see if you can apply for OA costs directly from your funder.